Sustainable finance is the provision of finance to investments taking into account environmental, social and governance considerations.

 - the need for financial and corporate actors to mitigate those risks through appropriate governance

-The European Union is strongly supporting the transition to a low-carbon, more resource-efficient and sustainable economy.
-The financial sector has a critical role to play in this process.
-It can
+The European Union is strongly supporting the transition to a low-carbon, more resource-efficient and sustainable economy and it has been at the forefront of efforts to build a financial system that supports sustainable growth.

 - re-orient investments towards more sustainable technologies and businesses